White House Calls for Adoption of Memory-Safe Programming Languages to Prevent Cyberattacks

-It’s time for software developers to reconsider the programming languages they use in order to improve security, according to a new report.
+It’s time for software developers to improve security by reconsidering the programming languages they use, according to a new report.

 Sean Michael Kerner, Contributor